Hip-Hop Dance Competition Formats

 | Adult | 18+ | 5-9 | 2-4 min |

-Juste Debout, founded in Paris in 2002, is the premier 2v2 battle event for street dance styles.
+Juste Debout, founded in Paris in 2002, is the top-level 2v2 battle event for street dance styles.
 Competitors enter as duos and battle through single-elimination brackets.
-Categories are divided by style: hip-hop, house, locking, popping, and experimental.
-Each round consists of timed exchanges where duos take turns freestyling to music chosen by the DJ.
-A panel of 3-5 judges votes for the winning duo after each battle.
+Categories are divided by style: hip-hop, house, locking, popping, plus experimental.
+Each round has timed exchanges where duos take turns freestyling to music the DJ selects.
+A panel of 3–5 judges votes for the winning duo after each battle.
 Juste Debout emphasizes musicality, originality, foundation, and chemistry between partners.
-National qualifiers feed into the annual Juste Debout Final in Paris, attracting thousands of dancers from over 30 countries.
-The format is purely freestyle — no choreography allowed.
+National qualifiers feed into the annual Juste Debout Final in Paris, attracting thousands of dancers from 30+ countries.
+The format is purely freestyle — no choreography.

-Freestyle crew battles pit teams of 3-8 dancers against each other in bracket-style elimination.
+Freestyle crew battles pit teams of 3–8 dancers against each other in bracket elimination.
 Unlike HHI choreography, crew battles are entirely improvised to live DJ sets.
-Formats vary: some events use timed rounds (e.g., 3 rounds of 45 seconds per crew), while others allow open callouts where any crew member can step in.
+Formats vary: some events use timed rounds (e.g., 3 rounds of 45 seconds per crew), others allow open callouts where any crew member can step in.
 Judges evaluate foundation, musicality, creativity, dynamics, and crew unity.
 Major crew battle events include Battle of the Year (BOTY), Freestyle Session, Radikal Forze Jam, and SDK Europe.
-SDK Europe combines workshops with battles, building a strong European street dance community through multi-day festivals.
-Crew battles reward versatility, spontaneity, and the ability to feed off crowd energy.
+SDK Europe combines workshops with battles, building the European street dance community through multi-day festivals.
+Crew battles reward versatility, spontaneity, and reading the crowd's energy.

 Showcase competitions focus on stage performance across mixed styles.
-World of Dance (WOD) pioneered the global tour format with regional qualifiers leading to a world final, gaining massive visibility through its NBC television show.
+World of Dance (WOD) pioneered the global tour format with regional qualifiers leading to a world final, gaining visibility through its NBC television show.
 Divisions include solo, duo, and crew across Junior, Upper, and Open age groups.
 Scoring covers performance, technique, choreography, creativity, and presentation.
-Body Rock is an elite invitation-only showcase where top crews perform themed routines for a packed audience and judging panel — no battles, purely performance.
-Showcases are ideal for crews that blend hip-hop with contemporary, jazz, or other styles, and they often attract dancers who thrive on theatrical storytelling and high production value.
+Body Rock is an elite invitation-only showcase where top crews perform themed routines for a packed audience and judges — no battles, purely performance.
+Showcases suit crews that blend hip-hop with contemporary, jazz, or other styles, and attract dancers who want theatrical storytelling and high production value.

 To organize a hip-hop dance event, start by choosing your format (choreography, battle, or showcase) and scale (local jam vs. regional qualifier).
-Key decisions include: age divisions (kids, teens, adults), style categories (open vs. style-specific), judging system (panel vote, point-based, or crowd decision), and music (DJ-selected vs. competitor-provided tracks).
+Key decisions: age divisions (kids, teens, adults), style categories (open vs. style-specific), judging system (panel vote, point-based, or crowd decision), and music (DJ-selected vs. competitor-provided tracks).
 For battles, recruit experienced judges from the local scene — credibility matters.
-For choreography, define time limits, stage dimensions, and prohibited elements (lifts, props).
-Budget for a quality sound system, proper flooring (sprung or marley), and livestream capability.
-Use a digital scoring platform like JudgeMate to handle brackets, live results, and score transparency.
-Always build in time for cyphers and open sessions — the community expects them.
+For choreography, define time limits, stage dimensions (standard: 30' × 30' or 36' × 40' for larger productions; minimum allowable: 20' × 30'), and prohibited elements (lifts, props).
+Include a late-start protocol: crews appearing on stage more than 20 seconds after announcement receive a −0.05 deduction; appearing 60+ seconds late results in disqualification.
+Budget for quality sound, proper flooring (sprung or marley), and livestream.
+Use a digital platform like JudgeMate to handle brackets, live results, and score transparency.
+Always include time for cyphers and open sessions, the community expects them.